alexanderswift/public-gigacom/a_few_weeks_later.md

 - If there was congestion on a network the latency / ping times would increase because by design and router/firewall software implementations of ICMP means ICMP is treated as low priority thus the latency and jitter increases.
 - Traffic to some hosts like the Launtel Melbourne & Sydney SpeedTest servers are not slowed down because they are connected to GigaComm over the equinix peering lan and it's my understanding (**and I could be wrong**) that traffic shaping is not often required or even discouraged on open-peering networks (not billed) thus the route to Launtel in Melbourne routes via Launtel's network.
 During **[my testing](https://github.com/alexanderswift/public-gigacom/blob/main/pics/6th-Jan-evening.png)** I captured the IP address (you're looking for many connections on :8080) and performing a traceroute to each hosts when that host was not connected via equinix peering lan the speed was significantly reduced.

+---

 #### **7th Jan 2022 - 16:30:**

-Well ok **GigaComm are not traffic shaping** slowing and down my traffic during tests and, on another positive for GigaComm, they're transparent, responsive and they're owning it 👍.
+**I was wrong GigaComm aren't traffic shaping** or slowing and down my traffic during tests.
+On another positive for GigaComm, they're transparent, responsive and they're owning it 👍.

 I've received a [GigaComm Planned Network Outage](https://github.com/alexanderswift/public-gigacom/blob/main/pics/PlannedNetworkOutage-10thJan22.pdf) notification for Monday 10th Jan 2021, eek lots more WFH this year so 🤞this goes well and doesn't 🧱 my day.
 I still have my TPG line connected as a backup but have submitted my cancellation.

+---

 #### 10th Jan 2021